angela1C/Programming-and-Scripting-Project/README.md

 By default, the descriptive statistics on `pandas` objects excludes missing value.

 Note that the summary statistics below are for the data set as a whole.
 Later I look at the descriptive statistics by class or species of iris plant.

-- The pandas `describe` function shows the count number of the non-NA/null observations in the dataset.
+The pandas `describe` function shows the following:

+- The `count` or number of the non-NA/null observations in the dataset.
 - The `max` shows the maximum of the values and the `min` shows the minimum of the values.
 - The `mean` shows the mean or average of the values (the sum of data values divided by total number of values), the `std` shows the standard deviation (a measure of the dispersion or spread of the data) of the observations.
 - The `describe` function also shows the 25th, 50th and 75th percentiles.
 The 25th percentile shows the percentage of values falling below that percentile.
 The 50th percentile shows the same information as the median would, that is where 50% of the values fall above and 50% fall below the value.
 - The various statistics that are generated from the `describe` function can also be obtained on their own.
 For example the mean could be obtained using `iris.mean()`, minimum with `.min()` etc.

 ```python
 print("The number of null or missing values in the iris dataframe for each column: ")